'Pharma bro' Shkreli seeks 12 to 18 month sentence, below guidelines

 Shkreli, nicknamed “Pharma Bro,” raised the price of anti-infection drug Daraprim by over 5,000 percent in 2015 while he was chief executive officer of Turing Pharmaceuticals.

-A jury found him guilty last August of unrelated securities fraud charges.
-They determined that he lied to investors about the performance of his hedge funds, MSMB Capital and MSMB Healthcare.
-He also was found guilty of conspiring to manipulate the stock price of a drug company he founded, Retrophin Inc (RTRX.O).
+A jury found him guilty last August of unrelated securities fraud charges by lying to investors about the performance of his hedge funds, MSMB Capital and MSMB Healthcare.
+He also was found guilty of conspiring to manipulate the stock price of a drug company he founded, Retrophin Inc.

 Shkreli’s investors eventually came out ahead after he paid them in shares of Retrophin, and in some cases through settlement agreements and consulting contracts with the company, according to testimony at trial.